quic/bstruct-mininet/README.md

 G2-Mininet provides a flexible way to create arbitrary (1) topologies, (2) routing schemes, and (3) flow configurations to analyze general network architectures with a focus on (although not limited to) understanding the bottleneck structure of high-speed communication networks (See [1, 2, 3, 4, 5]).
 G2-Mininet uses Mininet with OpenFlow and POX to provide SDN capabilities and iPerf to generate traffic.

+In this repository you will also find all the experiments (artifacts) presented in the papers.
+This allows anyone to reproduce the experiments.
+Please see the instructions below to learn how to build this software and how to run the experiments.
+See also the README file under the experiments directory for a description of each of the experiments.

 ## References

 [1] J. Ros-Giralt, A. Bohara, S. Yellamraju, H. Langston, R. Lethin, Y. Jiang, L. Tassiulas, J. Li, Y. Lin, Y. Tan, M. Veeraraghavan, "On the Bottleneck Structure of Congestion-Controlled Networks," ACM SIGMETRICS, Boston, June 2020.